1010jay/Sorting-Order-and-Data-Structure/README.md

-# Radix Sort Implementations in Python and C++
+# Sorting, Order, and Data Structures

-This project provides implementations of the Radix Sort algorithm in both Python and C++.
-The code efficiently sorts a list of product IDs ranging from 0 to 9999, making it ideal for applications like inventory management where quick sorting of large datasets is crucial.
+This project provides implementations of the Sorting, order, and Data structures in both Python and C++.

 ## Project Structure

-- **C++ Code/**: Contains the C++ implementation of Radix Sort.
+- **C++ implementation/**: Contains the C++ implementation.
-  - `test.cpp`: Source code file with the Radix Sort function and a usage example.
+  - `index.cpp`: Main source code file.
-- **Python Code/**: Contains the Python implementation of Radix Sort.
+- **Python implementation/**: Contains the Python implementation of .
-  - `test.py`: Script file with the Radix Sort function and a usage example.
+  - `index.py`: Main script file.

 ## Getting Started